-456. The Heads of State or Government welcomed the positive political, economic, social changes and achievements in the region, which are contributing to the wellbeing of its peoples and to the reduction of poverty, as well as to the regional solidarity, integration, and cooperation with other regions.
-In this regard the Heads of State or Government emphasized that the democratically elected governments must be supported and respected, and stressed their rejection of any destabilization attempt against those governments and their democratic systems.
-The Heads of State or Government recognized the commitment of the States of the region to the principles of sovereignty, territorial integrity and non-intervention in the internal affairs of any state.
+533. The Ministers welcomed the positive political, economic, social changes and achievements in the region, which are contributing to the wellbeing of its peoples and to the reduction of poverty, as well as to the regional solidarity, integration, and cooperation with other regions.
+In this regard the Ministers emphasized that the democratically elected governments must be supported and respected, and stressed their rejection of any destabilization attempt against those governments and their democratic systems.
+The Ministers recognized the commitment of the States of the region to the principles of sovereignty, territorial integrity and non-intervention in the internal affairs of any state.